 Connect Raspberry Pi to Azure IoT Hub (Node.js)

-In this tutorial, you begin by learning the basics of working with Raspberry Pi that's running Raspbian.
+In this tutorial, you begin by learning the basics of working with Raspberry Pi that's running Raspberry Pi OS.
 You then learn how to seamlessly connect your devices to the cloud by using Azure IoT Hub.
 For Windows 10 IoT Core samples, go to the Windows Dev Center.

 What you do